leachj/abridged/README.md

 This is a simple service, it was built in a test drived way to meet an initial set of requirements.
 As a result there are a number of tasks still to be done:

 - Persist links.
-- Better generation of Ids, see the code for issues.
+- Better generation of Ids, see codes.js for issues.
 - Package up this into something that is more easily deployable, docker for example.
 - Consider resilience, ideally this would be deployed to the cloud.
 With the approrpiate persistence it could be stateless and deployed in a serverless way.
 - Consider security of links, start with adding to the banned codes.